marceloccosta/appTest/README.md

 # appTest

-This application is just for testing new React Native funcionalities.
+This application is just for testing new React Native features.

 Here, each branch represents a different application.